Moutah/pokedex/README.md

 Here are the feature we'd like you to develop.
 We recommend sticking to the order below for an smoother experience.

-For now, focus on the functional aspects.
-Styling should be minimal but decent on all kind of screen (mobile, tablet, desktop).
+Focus your efforts on the functional aspects.
+Styling should be decent on all kind of screen (mobile, tablet, desktop) but we don't expect the app to be too fancy.

+# TODO : variante senior = use state, no consuming service directly

 > 💡 Do not hesitate to run the provided test commands while implementing these objectives, as it will help you to make
 > sure that everything is working as intended.
 If a test is failing, but you are convinced that your implementation is